-If you have Basic Cover, Basic Plus Cover or any other multiple of the age-based cover scale, you can reduce your cover to a new 0.5 multiple of the agebased cover scale (e.g. 0.5, 1.0, 1.5, 2.0, 2.5, etc).
+If you have Basic Cover, Basic Plus Cover or any other multiple of the age-based cover scale, you can reduce your cover to a new 0.5 multiple of the age-based cover scale (e.g. 0.5, 1.0, 1.5, 2.0, 2.5, etc).

 You can ask us to reduce your TPD cover amount to a lower value than your death cover, which reduces the cost of your cover, but your TPD cover can never be higher than your death cover.

 If you have IP cover you can reduce your cover amount at any time.

-If you have income protection you can reduce your cover amount at any time.